Quick overview:

 When you return to the Czech Republic, you must have the marriage certificate translated into Czech by a court translator.
 The translated document, together with the original marriage certificate, birth certificates of both spouses and proof of identity , will be handed over to the registry office in your place of residence.
 The registry office will send these documents to a special registry office in Brno, which is the only one authorised to issue a Czech marriage certificate.

 These steps can take several weeks to arrange, so it is important to plan ahead.
 If there is an administrative error in the marriage, this may affect its recognition in the Czech Republic.
-It is therefore advisable to consult a specialist or the Ministry of Foreign Affairs.
+We therefore recommend that you consult a specialist or the Ministry of Foreign Affairs about the whole procedure.

-Once you have received your Czech marriage certificate, you can proceed to the next steps, such as exchanging documents and changing your surname if you have chosen to do so.
+Once you have received the Czech marriage certificate, you can proceed to the next steps, such as exchanging documents and changing your surname, if you have chosen to do so.

 Summary

-Getting married abroad can be a romantic and unforgettable experience, but organizing and legally recognizing it in the Czech Republic requires careful planning and specific formalities.
-Whether you decide to have your ceremony in the European Union or in an exotic destination, you need to ensure that you have the right documents such as birth certificates, certificates of legal capacity to marry, and that they are certified by apostille or super legalisation.
+A wedding abroad can be a romantic and unforgettable experience, but its organisation and legal recognition in the Czech Republic requires careful planning and specific formalities.
+Whether you decide to have the ceremony in the European Union or in an exotic destination, you need to ensure that you have the right documents, such as birth certificates, certificates of legal capacity to marry, and their verification by apostille or superlegalization.
 For EU weddings, the process is usually simpler, while in non-EU countries the requirements and paperwork may vary.
 Thoroughly informing yourself about the laws in your destination country and ensuring that all documents are secured in time will ensure that your marriage will be recognised and valid in the Czech Republic.